Guidelines Relating to Transgender & Gender-Diverse Medical Students

 If a student wants to transition, a plan for gender affirmation can help smooth an individual’s process by minimizing uncertainties and giving everyone involved a common roadmap from which to work.
 It is important to remember that these are only suggestions.
 It is up to the student to decide how to move forward with their transition.

-The following steps to navigate on-campus gender affirmation for a transgender, non-binary, or gender non-conforming student at PSOM were created and vetted in a collaborative effort by the PSOM Inclusion, Diversity, Equity, and Learner Experience Program in Medical Education (IDEAL MEd), the Penn Medicine Program for LGBTQ Health, and the Penn LGBT Center.
+The following steps to navigate on-campus gender affirmation for a transgender, nonbinary, or gender nonconforming student at PSOM were created and vetted in collaboration with the PSOM Inclusion, Diversity, Equity, and Learner Experience Program in Medical Education (IDEAL MEd); the Penn Medicine Program for LGBTQ Health; and the Penn LGBT Center.

 - Get support: Do you have the support you need?
 Consider other places (friends, family, on-campus/off-campus entities such as the LGBT Center or the Mazzoni Center) where you can also get support.

-- Sharing with others: Consider who, and if anyone, you would like to share your gender identity or gender history with, and how you would like them to support you.
+- Sharing with others: Consider who, or if anyone, you would like to share your gender identity or gender history with and how you would like them to support you.
 Do you want everyone, just some, or no one to know?
 Who is going to share this information and how?

-- Talk to faculty or administrators at PSOM: PSOM has a responsibility for being mindful of your health and wellbeing.
+- Talk to faculty or administrators at PSOM: PSOM has a responsibility for being mindful of your health and well-being.
 To what extent, if any, would you like to share your gender identity with PSOM?
-What do you want support with?
+With what do you want support?
 Would you like an advocate and/or friend to come with you to meetings when talking to PSOM administrators?

-- Construct a timeline with PSOM: What do you want to happen and when (e.g. if/when to change your name and/or pronouns at school, etc.)?
+- Construct a timeline with PSOM: What do you want to happen and when (e.g., if/when to change your name or pronouns at school, etc.)?